bricardoe/ELK_Stack_NetworkDesign_Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 What is the main advantage of automating configuration with Ansible?
- -  The main advantage of automating configuration with Ansible is it simplifies complex tasks and  reduces repetitive system administration.
+ -  The main advantage of automating configuration with Ansible is it simplifies complex tasks such as reducing repetitive system administration which frees up time and increases efficiency.
-	It frees up time and increases efficiency.
-No special coding skills are necessary to use Ansible's playbooks and most of all it's a free open-source tool.

 The playbook implements the following tasks:
 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._